Dancer-of-life/hello-world/README.md

 # hello-world
-This is a beginning of my new career.
+This is a new way of coding.
+I am Dancer-of-life.I would like to study embedded linux,and maybe on this system i will create a product with Python and C by machine-learning.Good luck.